jlherren/andeo-lunch/README.md

 4. Install all dependencies:

-       yarn
+       yarn install

 5. In the directory `backend/`, run:

-       yarn db:createUser  # This will prompt for a username & password yarn serve:watch    # Leave this running
+       bin/createUser      # This will prompt for a username & password yarn serve:watch    # Leave this running

 6. In the directory `app/`, run: